Engineering

 Even teams that never switch providers extract concrete value from the architecture, and this is the part of the story that does not show up in engineering decks.

 Vendors price differently when they know the buyer is one config change away from leaving.
-We have seen enterprise contracts re-quoted at 15-30% lower headline rates after the buyer demonstrated — usually by sending the eval-suite delta with a quiet question about volume commitments — that the alternate provider was operationally ready.
-The vendor sales motion is calibrated to whether the buyer is locked in.
-A buyer who can credibly show they are not changes the conversation.
+The dynamic resembles a tenancy negotiation more than a SaaS renewal — the landlord who knows you have already toured three other flats prices the lease differently from the one who assumes you have nowhere to go.
+We have seen enterprise contracts re-quoted at 15 to 30 per cent lower headline rates after the buyer demonstrated — usually by sending the eval-suite delta with a quiet question about volume commitments — that the alternate provider was operationally ready.

 This delta typically covers the abstraction layer many times over, and it persists across renewal cycles.
 The architecture is not just insurance against switching.
 It is leverage at every commercial conversation that involves the AI bill, which in 2026 is most of them.